-- Reduce accidental dwelling fires and deaths and injuries which result from these fires across Merseyside - Focus our Prevention work on protecting vulnerable people and targeting those most at risk. - Create a team of in house volunteers to allow us to expand our reach into existing and emerging communities as an active and engaged stakeholder to reduce risk of fire and other emergencies.
+- Reduce accidental dwelling fires and associated death and injury through data led plans. - Identify, target and protect vulnerable people and keep safe those most at risk from fire. - Determinedly reach into existing and emerging communities as an active, engaged and welcomed stakeholder to reduce the risk of fire and other emergencies.

-PLACE - Community Safety department aim to:
+PLACE - Community Safety department:

-- Work with Community Safety Partnerships and associated thematic sub groups in order to reduce arson and anti-social behaviour in high demand areas. - Work with Merseyside Road Safety Partnership and associated thematic sub groups in order to improve road safety and reduce deliberate vehicle misuse. - Work with partners to establish a Merseyside Water Safety Forum in order to improve public safety and promote the safe use of our waterways.
+- Work with Community Safety Partnerships to reduce arson and anti-social behaviour in higher demand areas. - Work with Merseyside Road Safety Partnership to improve road safety and reduce deliberate vehicle misuse. - Work with partners in the Merseyside Water Safety Forum to improve public safety and promote the safe use of our waterways.